-What CAN'T you do in a polling station?
+What can't you do in a polling station?

-Local elections 2018: What CAN'T you do in a polling station?
+Local elections 2018: What can't you do in a polling station?

 People are heading to polling stations across England to cast their vote in local elections.
 But what can and can't you do in there?